 EXAMINING BOARD: OCR

-You will be set themed assignments and live briefs, to develop your ability to find creative solutions for challenging and complex design needs.
-By choosing this course you will create an exciting and creative portfolio of illustration and graphic design work to show potential clients, employers and universities during interviews for jobs, apprenticeships, art foundation or degree courses.
+You will be set themed assignments and live briefs (similar to those experienced in industry), to develop your ability to find creative solutions for challenging and complex design needs.
+You will create an exciting and creative portfolio of illustration and graphic design work to show potential clients, employers and universities during interviews for jobs, Apprenticeships, art foundation or degree courses.

-I chose Graphic Design was because throughout secondary I really enjoyed designing magazines and products.
-In my lessons now we have the freedom of designing anything we want to the given brief.
+The reason I chose Graphic Design was because throughout secondary school I really enjoyed designing magazines and products.
+Now in my lessons I have the freedom of designing anything I want to the given brief.